 (The answer is easy, I’d never made lemon ricotta pancakes.)
 I wouldn’t rest until I found a great recipe and created pancakes that could at least compete, if not pummel Claire’s.

 So, I turned to Food Network, usually a great place for recipes.
 Bobby Flay’s lemon ricotta pancakes were tasty, but too mushy.
 I almost turned to Krusteaz , thinking I could just cheat and add lemon and ricotta, but found a recipe by Williams Sonoma, that was really popular.
-(By the way, Krusteaz rocks, you just add water and a little vanilla and they’re great and so easy.)
+(By the way, Krusteaz rocks for regular pancakes, you just add water and a little vanilla and they’re great and so easy.)